-8.2 DIFFERENCE BETWEEN WAGERING AGREEMENT AND CONTINGENT CONTRACT
+8.3 DIFFERENCE BETWEEN WAGERING AGREEMENT AND CONTINGENT CONTRACT

 Basis Wagering Agreement

 Reciprocal It consists reciprocal It does not contain

-promises promises. reciprocal promises.
+promises proi mises. recip rocal pro mises .

-Nature It is essentially It may not be of wagering
+Nature It is essentially It may not be of

-contingent nature. nature
+contingent nature. wageringnature

 Void or not It is void.
 It is valid.

 Interest Parties have no other The parties have other

 subject interest in happening or interest also in the subject

-matter. non-happening of matter.
+matter. non-happening of future matter.

-future uncertain events.
+uncertain events.

 - "An agreement not enforceable by law is said to be void" [Sec.2(g)].
-A void agreement does not give effects to any legal consequences and is void abinitio. - Void Agreements: If it is prohibited by Law, Agreement in restraint of marriage.
+A void agreement does not give effects to any legal consequences and is void ab-initio. - Void Agreements: If it is prohibited by Law, Agreement in restraint of marriage.
 Agreement in restraint of trade.
-Agreement in restraint of legal proceedings, Agreements for uncertainty, Agreements Opposed to Public Policy. - Agreement by way of Wager: Two persons holding opposite views normally touching the issue of uncertain events and the events must be future.
+Agreement in restraint of legal proceedings. - Agreements for uncertainty, Agreements Opposed to Public Policy. - Agreement by way of Wager: Two persons holding opposite views normally touching the issue of uncertain events and the events must be future.

 - 1. Enumerate the agreements which have been expressly declared void by the Indian Contract Act. - 2.
 What is Wagering Agreement?
 Describe its essential elements. - 3.
 When an agreement in restraint of trade is valid? - 4.
-Short Note: - - a.
+Short Note: - a.
 Agreements opposed to the public policy. - b.
 Difference between Wagering Agreement and Contingent Contract.